talsperre/talsperre.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started Machine Learning Internship at Amazon Robotics.
+Started Machine Learning Internship in the Scanless Technologies team at Amazon Robotics.